Skip to content

 Incident Response Track Record

 For tax professionals selecting software for their practice, the same criteria apply with greater weight.
 You are responsible for the security of every client file in that system.
-Our resources on WISP creation, IRS Publication 5708 sample WISP, and comprehensive compliance packages provide additional guidance on building the security infrastructure your obligations require.
+Our resources on building a WISP and the all-in-one compliance package provide additional guidance on building the security infrastructure your obligations require.
+Smaller firms can use our WISP guide for small tax firms to right-size their security program.
+For incident planning, see our guide on building an incident response plan for tax practices.

 Frequently Asked Questions